Indonesia Pertamina aims to restarts refinery in days after blaze

 The refinery is expected to receive about 600,000 barrels of Rabi crude from Gabon onboard tanker Aristodimos on April 10, shipping data on Refinitiv Eikon showed.

-Additional reporting by Fransiska Nangoy, Florence Tan; Editing by Ed Davies, Lincoln Feast and Richard Pullin
+Additional reporting by Agustinus Beo Da Costa, Florence Tan; Editing by Ed Davies, Lincoln Feast, Richard Pullin and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.